-There is no material deviation to the provision of the Manual on Corporate Governance as of the date of this Information Statement.
+There is no material deviation to the provision of the Manual on Corporate Governance in 2022.
 PREIT has substantially complied, and no sanctions were imposed on any director or officer on account of non-compliance with its Manual on Corporate Governance.